thi-ng/genart-api/README.md

-To improve this situation, this project proposes an API layer and a message protocol addressing recurring issues artists encounter when publishing and repurposing browser-based generative art works — be it for diverse online platforms, environments (incl. offline, galleries, installations), but also aforementioned aspects of media production (for example helping to deal with realtime/non-realtime rendering when recording image sequences for video
+To improve this situation, this project proposes an API layer and a message protocol addressing recurring issues artists encounter when publishing and repurposing browser-based generative artworks — be it for diverse online platforms, environments (incl. offline, galleries, installations), but also aforementioned aspects of media production (for example helping to deal with realtime/non-realtime rendering when recording image sequences for video